qydchen/Aequita/README.md

 ]
 ```

-Along with a database of rolling home sales, a database of neighborhood geoJSON has to be loaded onto Google Maps API.
+Along with a database of rolling home sales, a database of neighborhood geoJSON has to be loaded onto Google Maps api.
 The geoJSON data for the various Brooklyn neighborhoods are found here: http://catalog.opendata.city/dataset/brooklyn-neighborhoods-polygon/resource/7a0a136e-b7bb-44f5-8044-f21591ef49aa

-Below is a sample of the shape that is required to pass into Google maps:
+Below is a sample of the geoJSON shape required to pass into Google maps:
 ```JavaScript
 export const brooklyn = {
 "type": "FeatureCollection",